how to not get attached

 How to stop being attached to someone

-If you are starting to feel anxious about the person you are dating, chances are high you are already emotionally attached to them.
+If you are starting to feel anxious about the guy you are dating, chances are high you are already emotionally attached to him.

 In that case, the best thing you can do is to practice mindfulness.
-Whenever your emotions run high and you feel tempted to reach out to them or stalk their Instagram profile, purposefully do something else.
+Whenever emotions run high and you feel tempted to reach out to him or stalk his Instagram profile, purposefully do something else.

-Make a list of things you can do to distract yourself.
-Try reading, calling a friend, or working out outdoors.
+Make a list of things you can do to distract yourself, such as reading, calling a friend, or working out outdoors.